microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/HOL step-by step - Cognitive services and deep learning.md

 In this task, you will navigate to the folder where all the notebooks for this lab are available.
 Then you will open the `Summarization` notebook and confirm that the compute instance is attached to the notebook.

 1. From within Azure Machine Learning studio, navigate to the `Notebooks` section by selecting it from the left-hand navigation menu.
-Then select the notebook: **mcw-csdl/MCW-Cognitive-services-and-deep-learning/Hands-on lab/notebooks/01 Summarize.ipynb**.
-From the toolbar select **Compute** and confirm that the compute instance created in `Before the HOL - Cognitive services and deep learning` is selected and is in running state.
+Then select the notebook: **mcw-csdl/MCW-Analyzing-text-with-azure-machine-learning-and-cognitive-services/Hands-on lab/notebooks/01 Summarize.ipynb**.
+From the toolbar select **Compute** and confirm that the compute instance created in `Before the HOL - Analyzing text with Azure Machine Learning and Cognitive Services` is selected and is in running state.

     ![The 01 Summarize.ipynb notebook is opened from within the notebooks section of the Azure Machine Learning Studio.](media/notebook-01.png "01 Summarize.ipynb")